Investigating Memorization in Video Diffusion Models: Remedies

 \subsection{Motivation}

 The only previously proposed solution for mitigating memorization in VDMs involves using a text-to-image diffusion model as a backbone, then fine-tuning it on a video dataset to reduce memorization of video data~\citep{frame_by_familiar_frame}.
-However, as shown in Sec. \ref{case_study}, this approach leads to the unintended consequence of the model memorizing image data, thus reducing the overall effectiveness of this strategy.
+However, as shown in Sec. \ref{sec:case_study}, this approach leads to the unintended consequence of the model memorizing image data, thus reducing its overall effectiveness.

 As a preliminary investigation into memorization in VDMs, we draw inspiration from the IDM memorization domain, which offers several potential strategies.
 One such approach is to retrain VDMs on de-duplicated datasets, as duplication has been identified as a major factor leading to overfitting and memorization.
 This suggests that future pre-training of VDMs should prioritize training on de-duplicated data or using pre-trained backbones that have been trained on such data.
 However, two challenges arise: First, duplication is not the only cause of memorization.
 For example, text captions in different expressions may share similar meanings, which could still trigger memorization when the user prompt is overly specific.
 Second, retraining on de-duplicated data is computationally expensive and inefficient.
 Another approach involves adapting mitigation strategies from the image domain to VDMs, such as adding randomness to input prompts~\citep{somepalli_2023_neurips}, employing prompt engineering~\citep{wen_2024_iclr}, or leveraging guidance strategies during inference~\citep{chen-amg}.
-However, these strategies typically come at the cost of utility, such as lower quality or reduced text alignment in the generated outputs.
+However, they typically come at the cost of utility, such as lower quality or reduced text alignment in the generated outputs.